All Episodes

 I just don't know.

-Anyway, so and uh NBC hires Kelly.
+Anyway, so NBC hires Kelly.

-They're paying her a fortune according to reports.
+They're paying her a fortune, according to reports.

 What is whitewashing?